ThalitaCesar/DtMoney-CRUD/README.md

 # DT Money

-## Sobre
+## About
-O DT money é um aplicação web realizada no react js com typescript capaz de gerenciar finanças, permite o cadastro de entradas e saídas.
+DT money is a web application created in React.js with typescript that manages finances.
+The application allows the registration of entries and exits and visualization of the balance.

-## Tecnologias
+## Technologies

 - [React](https://reactjs.org/)
 - [TypeScript](https://www.typescriptlang.org/)